 Planning a new timber frame home is tough.
-It’s not always easy to find a timber frame floor plan that meets your needs.
-In fact, you may find a floor plan you like, but the architectural design is not quite what you are looking for or vice versa.
-And guess what?
-That is Ok!
-Here at Davis Frame, we feature a sampling of timber frame floor plans on our website to give you ideas and we expect modifications.
-To help you find your perfect floor plan, we always suggest that you find a floor plan that has similarities to what you are envisioning.
-Also gather ideas on how you envision the exterior of your home to look like.
-Based on your ideas, we can easily create a custom plan unique to you.
-The beauty of a timber frame home is that they offer design flexibility inside and out.
-Discover the possibilities of one timber frame floor plan with three different architectural style options!
+It’s not always easy to find a timber frame floor plan that meets all of your needs.
+In fact, you may find a floor plan you like, but the architectural design is not quite what you were looking for or you really like the home style, but the floor plan doesn’t meet your family’s needs.
+Guess what?
+That’s Ok!
+Here at Davis Frame, we feature a sampling of timber frame floor plans on our website to furnish you with ideas, but we typically expect modifications.
+To help you plan your perfect floor plan, we always suggest that you start by picking a plan or two that is somewhat in line with what you were envisioning, and also gather ideas on what you want the exterior of your home to look like.
+And then, based on your inputs and ideas, we can easily create a custom plan unique to you.
+The beauty of a timber frame home is that it offers design flexibility inside and out.
+Check out the possibilities of one timber frame floor plan with three different architectural style options!

 To share an example of the flexibility in our timber frame floor plans, we thought we would feature our popular Classic Barn 3 timber frame plan.
-This plan is popular because of its simplicity and spaciousness and has served as a foundation plan to go by for many of our custom timber frame homes.
-A few of our clients have taken the first and second-floor plan of this timber frame floor plan but changed the exterior.
-This plan features an open first-floor plan and a spacious second floor that makes up 3,000 square feet.
+This barn home plan is popular because of its simplicity and spaciousness and has served as a foundation plan and starting point for many of our custom timber frame homes.
+The main portion of the house resembles our popular Classic Barn 2 floor plan but incorporates a bump out in the great room to expand the floor plan to 3,000 SF.
+It has a first-floor master suite and 4 guest bedrooms on the second floor.
+We’ve designed and crafted several variations of this timber frame barn home over the years.
+Its floor plan works with many architectural styles.

-Below are three different timber frame house designs that all stemmed from the simple Classic Barn 3 timber frame model shown to the upper right.
+Below are three different timber frame house designs that all stemmed from the simple Classic Barn 3 timber frame model.

-Looking for a craftsman style timber frame?
-The Classic Barn 3 timber frame home also served as a baseline plan for this beautiful design.
-The homeowners loved the Classic Barn 3 floor plan, but the architectural design was too simple.
-We added gable dormers and dressed up the roofline to this design to create an impressive craftsman home.
+Looking for a craftsman-style timber frame?
+The Classic Barn 3 timber frame home also served as the baseline plan for this beautiful design.
+Looking at this timber frame home from the outside you may have never guessed its floor plan is very similar to the Classic Barn 3.
+The homeowners loved the floor plan, but the architectural design was too simple for their taste.
+To meet their needs, we modified the floor plan and added gable dormers and dressed up the roofline of the design to create an impressive craftsman home.